Karen Read's second murder trial revives debate over who killed her Boston police officer boyfriend

 A mistrial was declared last year after jurors said they were at an impasse and deliberating further would be futile.

-After the trial, the defense unsuccessful moved to have two of the charges dismissed after they said several jurors came forward to say the group was unanimous in finding Read not guilty of second-degree murder and leaving the scene.
-The U.S. Supreme Court denied a request from Read to delay her trial on double jeopardy grounds
+After the trial, the defense unsuccessfully moved to have two of the charges dismissed after they said several jurors came forward to say the group was unanimous in finding Read not guilty of second-degree murder and leaving the scene.
+The U.S. Supreme Court denied a request from Read to delay her trial on double jeopardy grounds.

+A few dozen of Read's supporters, many holding American flags, stood in front of the courthouse Tuesday morning before moving a block away to comply with a court-ordered buffer zone.
+Those who were reuniting hugged each other, while others took time to bring newcomers up to speed on the case.

+“I'm here for justice,” said Ashlyn Wade, a Read supporter from Canton.
+“The murderer going to jail and Karen being exonerated, that would be justice.”

 Many of the factors that made the first trial must-see television will be featured in the second.